Frequently Asked Questions

 - Tipping guides and staff

-- Tipping is a very subjective and personal affair, but the standard scenario is to leave a tip for staff at a lodge or camp.
+- Tipping is a very subjective and very much a personal affair, but the standard scenario is to leave a tip for your guide and also for the staff at the lodge or camp whom work behind the scenes.

 - Group sizes and age restrictions

-We now have some yearly set-departure feature safaris & tours lead by professional photographers and wildlife specialists that are open to booking by the general public.
+We now have some yearly set-departure feature safaris & tours lead by professional photographers and wildlife specialists that are open to booking by the general public, where again we aim towards 8 participants.

 Some camps are adult only.
 We are very familiar with the needs of children and know well the family friendly camps.
 Designing a family friendly safari is easy, just as it's easy designing a tour for adult orientated camps with no children.
 This is our work - designing a tour that is right for you and your family/party.
 When in doubt, ask an expert!